Connect with us

 15. Synthetic Closet Doors

 PVC doors are the most popular artificial materials for making synthetic doors.
-The doors are affordably priced, light, durable and they come in a horde of colourful designs.
+The doors are affordably priced, light, and durable and they come in a horde of colourful designs.

 Wood grain PVC closet door.
 PHOTO | COURTESY